sweet-delights/hybrid-platforms-conductor/README.md

 ./bin/topograph --output json:graph.json --output svg:graph.svg

 # Dump the network starting from any node belonging to the node12had hosts list
-./bin/topograph --output json:graph.json --from "--hosts-list node12had"
+./bin/topograph --output json:graph.json --from "--nodes-list node12had"

 # Dump the network getting to nodes xaeprjcttlbd01 and xaeprjctplbd01
 ./bin/topograph --output json:graph.json --to "--node xaeprjcttlbd01 --node xaeprjctplbd01"

 # Dump the network getting from any node belonging to the node12had hosts list and to nodes xaeprjcttlbd01 and xaeprjctplbd01
-./bin/topograph --output json:graph.json --from "--hosts-list node12had" --to "--node xaeprjcttlbd01 --node xaeprjctplbd01"
+./bin/topograph --output json:graph.json --from "--nodes-list node12had" --to "--node xaeprjcttlbd01 --node xaeprjctplbd01"

 # Dump the whole network in JSON format, reusing existing JSON files from nodes_json (won't call dump_nodes_json)
 ./bin/topograph --output json:graph.json --skip-run